tanakamotsi03-glitch/Restaurant-Profitability-And-Menu-Engineering-Optimization/README.md

 This project investigates the financial performance of a restaurant by identifying:

-High and low performing menu items
+High and low performing menu items<br>
-Impact of discounts on profitability
+Impact of discounts on profitability<br>
-Contribution margin by product
+Contribution margin by product<br>
-Location profitability
+Location profitability<br>
-Pricing opportunities
+Pricing opportunities<br>
 Menu engineering classifications

 The goal is to help management make data-driven decisions that improve profitability.